QuazChick/bedrock-wiki/docs/commands/custom-crafting.md

 ---
 title: Custom Crafter
 description: How to make a mock custom crafting systom with commands
-category: Guides
+category: Useful Creations
-tags: [easy, guide]
+tags: easy
 ---

 ## Introduction